 Since it is a collaborative engagement, and influencers hold some authority in the space where they dwell most, agencies should consult influencers.
 After all they know their followers and their behaviours the best.
 It should go without saying that a professional person of influence shall make recommendations and ensure the content is as effective as possible in meeting the campaign objective.

 Action for Aids (AFA)’s engagement of Singapore’s very brave, proudly vocal anti-racist and inclusivity advocate @preetipls is an instance of great influencer selection.
 The execution was effective reach and communication.

 It is important too to remember that influencers are, no matter their “numbers”, mere mortals.
-They are multi-faceted – while they wear labels such as makeup gurus, and be avid readers, eczema sufferers, pet owners… at the same time.
-Pigeon-holing your pool of influencers then would be limiting their potential and how far your relationship with them can go.
+They are multi-faceted–while they wear labels such as makeup gurus, they can also be avid readers, eczema sufferers, pet owners, etc.…at the same time.
+Pigeonholing your pool of influencers then would be limiting their potential and how far your relationship with them can go.
 Looking through the same lens at brands you work with, there are often more angles to pitch a product or service than you had expected.

 Fit with the brand

 This nifty checklist will help when shortlisting influencers that would fit a brand.
 It is accompanied by questions and links that illustrate each point.

 - Values alignment: Could Xiaxue ever advocate for an organisation fighting for the welfare of migrant workers?